-Over the years, many people across the globe have been guilty of confessing judo and Japanese jiu-jitsu, thinking they are the same.
+Over the years, many people across the globe have been guilty of confessing to judo and Japanese jiu-jitsu, thinking they are the same.
 However, the two are not the same.

-Judo and Japanese jiu-jitsu are both martial arts and combat sport but they have some distinct differences.
+Judo and Japanese jiu-jitsu are both martial arts and combat sports but they have some distinct differences.
 For instance, how different techniques such as throws, chokeholds, and joint locks are executed in both martial arts is different.
 Additionally, Judo is meant for competition while Japanese jiu-jitsu is for self-defense and grappling.

 In this article, we will discuss the difference between Japanese jiu-jitsu and judo.

 Japanese Jui Jitsu is a martial art and combat sport that involves manipulating the opponent’s force against the practitioner as opposed to confronting it with one’s force.

 Japanese Jui Jitsu is regarded as one of the oldest types of martial arts to be ever taught and played a big part in the development of Brazilian jiu-jitsu and judo.

 Many historians believe that Japanese Jui Jitsu started among the Buddhist monk who used it as a way of self-defense.

 Although this martial art is hundreds of years old, it still uses its original techniques and principles.
 It is often taught in a setting that is very traditional where discipline can adhere to the latter.

 Japanese Jui Jitsu primarily focuses on self-defense by using techniques such as joint manipulation, throwing the opponent striking, blocking, and strangling.

 A match in traditional Japanese Jui Jitsu involves three stages including the striking stage, grabbing stage, and grounding fighting.
 The match begins with the fighters fighting with strikes alone.